Fact based stock research

 td.com

-ANALYSIS: With an Obermatt Combined Rank of 47 (worse than 53% compared with investment alternatives), Toronto Dominion Bank (Diversified Banks, Canada) shares have somewhat below-average financial characteristics compared with similar stocks.
-Shares of Toronto Dominion Bank are low in value (priced high) with a consolidated Value Rank of 49 (worse than 51% of alternatives) and show below-average growth (Growth Rank of 11) but are safely financed (Safety Rank of 75), which means low debt burdens. ...read more
+ANALYSIS: With an Obermatt Combined Rank of 9 (worse than 91% compared with investment alternatives), Toronto Dominion Bank (Diversified Banks, Canada) shares have lower financial characteristics compared with similar stocks.
+Shares of Toronto Dominion Bank are low in value (priced high) with a consolidated Value Rank of 45 (worse than 55% of alternatives), show below-average growth (Growth Rank of 3), and are riskily financed (Safety Rank of 49), which means above-average debt burdens. ...read more

-RECOMMENDATION: A Combined Rank of 47, is a hold recommendation based on Toronto Dominion Bank's financial characteristics.
-As the company Toronto Dominion Bank's critical financial metrics exhibit below-average performance, such as low value (Obermatt Value Rank of 49) and low growth (Obermatt Growth Rank of 11), it is a somewhat questionable stock investment, where the risk of paying too much for the shares is significant, unless the company has an exceptionally bright future.
-In this case, good financing practices (Obermatt Safety Rank of 75) are a positive sign, because it may allow the company to weather challenging times until the hoped-for cash flows materialize.
-This may be true for high-tech or biotechnology companies with enough cash to sustain prolonged business development.
-If they own properties that only provide cash flows in the future, the stock may look excessively expensive and unattractive today.
-In such cases, the Obermatt Method has limited value, as it is based on facts we can observe today.
-If the facts lie all in the future, stock investing becomes guesswork, and this should only be a driver in a limited number of investments that account for a small fraction of a safe portfolio.
+RECOMMENDATION: A Combined Rank of 9, is a sell recommendation based on Toronto Dominion Bank's financial characteristics.
+As the company Toronto Dominion Bank's key financial metrics all exhibit below-average performance, such as low value (Obermatt Value Rank of 45), low growth (Obermatt Growth Rank of 3), and risky financing practices (Obermatt Safety Rank of 49), it is a somewhat questionable stock investment, where the risk of paying too much for the shares is significant, unless the company has an exceptionally bright future.
+Such poor financial performance sometimes indicates that the company's business is all concentrated in some distant future.
+This is sometimes the case for high-tech or biotechnology companies.
+If they own properties that only provide cash flows in the future, the stock may look excessively expensive and risky today.
+In such cases, the Obermatt Method has limited value as it is based on facts we can observe today.
+If the facts are all in the future, stock investing becomes guesswork, and this should only be a driver in a limited number of investments that should only amount to a small fraction of a safe portfolio.
 Obermatt Premium subscribers can further check the stock’s Sentiment Ranks, which also flow into the Obermatt 360° View for investors. ...read more

 Latest Obermatt Ranks